Capital Wine School

 Wine Scholar Guild Programs

-The Wine Scholar Guild offers solid, professionally oriented programs with a focus on France, Italy, and Spain.
-The classes are taught by Capital Wine School staff, with educational material supplied by the Guild.
+The Wine Scholar Guild offers professionally oriented programs focused on major wine-producing regions, especially France, Italy, and Spain.
+At Capital Wine School, these classes are taught by CWS instructors using Wine Scholar Guild educational materials.

 Wine & Spirit Education Trust